pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/duplicate-observed-data.md

 Select name of "public IntervalWindow"

 #|en| Then we create the code for initializing this reference field and make the window class an observer of the domain class.
-We should place all this code in the <code>IntervalWindow</code> constructor.
+We should place all this code in the `IntervalWindow` constructor.

 Go to the end of "public IntervalWindow"